UTexas

 Sport Clubs

-A variety of sports and recreation programs are administered by the Department of Recreational Sports through the Sport Club program.
+A variety of sports and recreation programs are administered by Recreational Sports through the Sport Club program.
 Where applicable, the regulations for sport clubs are consistent with the requirements established by appropriate national sports organizations.
 In each sport club, the University reserves the right to adopt additional regulations.

 Nonathletic Activities